 Listening to Blood

-Adapting technology to image blood vessels in skin disease
+Adapting technology to image blood vessels in skin diseease

 From the Duke University School of Medicine Alumni News Magazine